waahm7/asst4-trainium/README.md

     return out
 ```

-The above example breaks the vector rows into single-element chunks (the chunk size is 1 element of the vector---yes, this is efficient, we'll come back to this in a second).
+The above example breaks the vector rows into single-element chunks (the chunk size is 1 element of the vector---yes, this is inefficient, we'll come back to this in a second).
 This is achieved by indexing the vector using the standard Python slicing syntax `Tensor[Index:Index:...]`.
 More details regarding Tensor indexing in NKI can be found [here](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/general/nki/programming_model.html#nki-tensor-indexing).

 In the code above [affine_range](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/general/nki/api/generated/nki.language.affine_range.html) used here generates a sequence of numbers for loop iterators, similar to Python’s `range` function, but it requires that there are no loop-carried dependencies across iterations.
 Since there are no loop-carried dependencies across iterations, the NKI compiler can more aggressively optimize loop iterations to allow for increased pipelining across compute engines.
 In cases where loop iterations have dependencies, [sequential_range](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/general/nki/api/generated/nki.language.sequential_range.html) should be used instead.

 **What you need to do:**
-1. Run the above `vector_add_tiled` implementation where *row_chunk = 1* with a vector size of 25600.
+1. Run the above `vector_add_tiled` implementation where *row_chunk = 1* with a vector size of 25600 (*this may take a couple minutes*).
 You may do so using the following command:

    ```
    python vec_add.py --kernel tiled --size 25600